k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Authentication Methods

-Fabric secures and controls Web Services (WS) access via an authentication and authorization mechanisms in which each API call must be verified.
+Fabric secures and controls Web Services (WS) access via an authentication and authorization mechanism in which each API call must be verified.

 Fabric supports several methods for that purpose: